Farzad-R/wind_power_kaggle/README.md

 ## Description

-In this project I will try to prepare a full data analysis and prediction of wind power.
-The dataset was collected from a kaggle competition.
-Link below.
+In decided to create this project in my spare time.
+Here I will try to prepare a full data analysis and prediction of wind power data.
+The main goal is to provide with a proper way of addressing time series data rather than blindly unleashing various deep learning models.
+The dataset can be find in kaggle competition.

 ## Project initial structure